-Policy 3-4: Council shall, on the maps of the Land Use By-law, permit the Conservation Zone, established in Section 3.5 of this Plan, within the Rural Designation.
+Policy 4-3: Council shall, on the maps of the Land Use By-law, permit the Conservation Zone, established in Section 4.5 of this Plan, within the Rural Designation.

-Policy 3-5: Council shall, on the maps of the Land Use By-law, permit the following General Zones, established in Section 3.7 of this Plan, within the Rural Designation:
+Policy 4-4: Council shall, on the maps of the Land Use By-law, permit the following General Zones, established in Section 4.7 of this Plan, within the Rural Designation:

-- (a) Parks and Open Space Zone.
+- (a) Parks and Open Space Zone,

-- (b) Institutional Zone.
+- (b) Institutional Zone,

-- (c) Commercial Recreation Zone.
+- (c) Commercial Recreation Zone,

-- (d) Fishing Zone.
+- (d) Fishing Zone, and

 - (e) Highway Commercial Zone.

-Policy 3-6: Council shall, on the maps of the Land Use By-law, permit the Source Water Protection Zone, established in Section 3.6 of this Plan, within the Rural Designation.
+Policy 4-5: Council shall, on the maps of the Land Use By-law, permit the Source Water Protection Zone and the Shannon Lake Protected Watershed Zone, established in Section 4.6 of this Plan, within the Rural Designation.

-3.2.2 Rural General Zone
+4.2.2 Rural General Zone